Sample Course Activities | Rhetorical Styles

-- If teachers use the styles as specific essay types, then teachers would simply have students complete the area relevant to their assignment.
-Once students review the assigned area, teachers can have students use the “What does it look like?” section to help them complete an outline.
+- If teachers use the styles as specific essay types, then teachers would simply have students complete the section relevant to their assignment.
+Once students review the assigned section, teachers can have students use the “What does it look like?” section to help them complete an outline.
 Students can then submit the outlines for feedback.

 - Teachers interested in helping students make connections across the disciplines can use the sample papers and the analysis of the “moves” embedded in the comments to complete similar activities with different papers that emphasize particular styles of development.